 It was his first vintage (1972) that was one of only several Cabernet Sauvignon wines selected for the now historic famous Judgment of Paris tasting of 1976; the Clos du Val entry placed 8th among the judges in the California Cabernet Sauvignon vs. red Bordeaux tasting of which there were 10 entries, 5 of which were from Napa Valley.
 Ten years later in 1986, the same wine took first place in a rematch of the original 1976 Judgement of Paris entrants.

 It is interesting to note that this 1972 vintage was not made from Clos du Val estate fruit, nor was it made in their own winery – as neither their vineyards were mature yet nor was their winery built.
 They purchased fruit from Park-Muscatine vineyard on Howell Mountain (loads of history behind the ownership of this particular vineyard) and also from several of their Stags Leap District neighbors.
-And the wine was made up in Cuvaison in the northern part of the valley near Calistoga (for many years, Cuvaison was a popular custom crush winery, renting out space to wineries that did not own their own physical winery space).
+And the wine was made at what was Cuvaison in the northern part of the valley near Calistoga.
+For many years, Cuvaison was a popular custom crush winery, renting out space to wineries that did not own their own physical winery space.
 For some years the Clos du Val wines were also stored and aged at nearby Occidental Winery (built in 1878 by Terril Grigsby) and today owned by the Regusci family (Regusci Winery).

 And in a nod to this historical tasting, the driveway into the winery is named Steven Spurrier Way – an homage to the British wine expert who organized the original Paris Tasting.
+For a few years a sign stood next to the driveway indicating this, but has since been removed.
 As as result of their French connection one will always see a French flag flying next to the American flag at the entrance to their driveway.
-Very international in scope, parent company, Goelet Wine Estates also owns vineyards and a winery in Tasmania, Australia and France.
+Very international in scope, the parent company, Goelet Wine Estates also owns vineyards and a winery in Tasmania and Victoria, Australia (see our notes at the end of this review).

 In addition to the Hirondelle Vineyard (the name means swallow in French – and since the winery was built, these birds return every spring to nest on the sides of the building) located on their estate property with its 100 acres of vines, Clos du Val also owns two vineyards near Yountville: State Lane Vineyard with approximately 18 acres to vine and the Riverbend Vineyard, a 100-acre site.
 In addition, for many years they owned 180 acres off of Old Sonoma Road in Napa’s Carneros District (the Grand Val Vineyard) until they sold this property to Far Niente in mid 2021.